Content

 The other two compounds in Trimix medication are papaverine and phentolamine.

-Papaverine is a phosphodiesterase inhibitor that keeps your erection from going soft by inhibiting a compound that reduces blood flow, similar to medications like Viagra and Cialis.
+Papaverine is a phosphodiesterase-5 (PDE) inhibitor that keeps your erection from going soft by blocking a compound that reduces blood flow, similar to medications like Viagra and Cialis®.

-Together, these medications are a sort of triple threat against erectile dysfunction, or at least that’s what some research says.
+Together, these medications amount to a triple threat against erectile dysfunction, or at least that’s what some research says.

-Trimix is administered into the corpora cavernosa (two chambers of spongy tissue in the penis that fill with blood to create an erection) before it’s time for intimacy.
-After the injection, the user (that’d be you) should apply pressure to the injection site for a few minutes.
+Before it’s time for sex, Trimix should be administered into the corpora cavernosa, which is the two chambers of spongy tissue in the penis that fill with blood to create an erection.
+The chambers communicate so an injection on one side will deliver medication to both corpora.
+After the injection, the user (that’d be you) needs to apply pressure to the injection site for a few minutes.

-Within five to 20 minutes, you should get an erection that will peak around half an hour after the injection.
+Within five to 20 minutes, you should get an erection that will peak about half an hour after the injection.
 In most cases, your erection will disappear after an hour.

-We say “should” and “in most cases” partly because, as of this time, the FDA hasn’t approved Trimix for ED — the information we have comes from the FDA’s approval of alprostadil for ED, studies and manufacturer information, which means it may not be the most accurate guidance for the compounded medication.
+We say “should” and “in most cases” partly because the FDA hasn’t approved Trimix for ED.
+Much of our info comes from the FDA’s approval of alprostadil for ED and manufacturer information.

-Trimix isn’t a drug with just a single active pharmaceutical ingredient drug.
-It’s a compounded medication that’s produced at compounding pharmacies, which are usually more expensive, and the dose of each of the individual ingredients may vary.
-Research does suggest that the efficacy of Trimix is similar to the efficacy of alprostadil.
+But Trimix isn’t a drug with just a single active ingredient.
+It’s a compounded medication produced at compounding pharmacies, which are usually more expensive.

 We know that alprostadil can cause side effects, including: